WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 1. Appointment of Deccan Riots Commission:

-Though the riots were not exactly anti-British in nature, yet they terrified the British government.
+• Though the riots were not exactly anti-British, yet they terrified the British government.
 So the Deccan Riots.

 2. Implementation of the Deccan Agriculturists Relief Act:

-The Deccan Agriculturists Relief Act was passed in 1879 on the basis of the recommendation of the Deccan Riots Commission.
+• The Deccan Agriculturists Relief Act was passed in 1879 based on the recommendation of the Deccan Riots Commission.

 3. Safeguard peasants’ interest:

-Again, the agricultural implements which the Mahajans had given to the farmers in lieu of interest need not be returned.
+• Again, the agricultural implements that the Mahajans had given to the farmers instead of interest need not be returned.

 Question 6.
 Discuss the effects of British revenue policy on Indian society.